xiaoyang-liu-cs/workers-proxy/README.md

 });
 ```

-- Edit the configuartion object to change the request and response.
+- Edit the configuration object to change the request and response.
 For example, the configuration below will add the header `Access-Control-Allow-Origin: *` to each response from the upstream server, which allows any origin to access the server.

 ```ts
 // Create a reverse proxy for 'https://example.com'